Ring around the Midnightsun

 Day 4

-Today we will go for a four to five hours lasting day ride out to the coast Látrastönd.
+Today we will go for a five to six hours lasting day ride out to the coast Látrastönd.
 We ride above steep cliffs, across clear brooks and through wonderful green valleys.
-Our lunch break we spend close to the ruins of the old farmhouse Svínarnes.
+We spend our lunch break close to the ruins of the old farmhouse Svínarnes.
 Inhabited until the middle of the last century, they are witnesses of former life.
 We enjoy the amazing view to the island Hrísey, over the fjord Eyjafjörður and the open sea.
 Maybe we get another chance to see some whales or even a few of the shy seals living there.

 Lupinen Latraströnd